$\alpha$-RuCl$_3$ intercalated into graphite: a new three-dimensional platform for exotic quantum phases: Results and Discussion

 Single-layer A$\mid$A intercalation produces a single high-frequency pocket ($\approx$ 511 T), inconsistent with both quantum oscillations experiments and XRD, discarding this as the stacking pattern.
 AB$\mid$AB (S2-like) yields two pockets (131 T, 444 T), while four-layer ABAB$\mid$ABAB and ABCA$\mid$ABCA (S4-like) produce two and three pockets (70T, 296 T, and 28T, 311 T, 330 T), respectively.
 Although the agreement improves, discrepancies with the experiment remain.
 Examining their possible origin, we find that the Fermi-surface areas are highly sensitive to the interlayer distances ($d_{\rm Gr-Gr}$, $d_{\rm{Gr-RuCl_3}}$) and the amount of charge transfer.
 Modest Fermi-level shifts ($\approx$ 0.1 eV) -- consistent with plausible variations in interlayer spacing arising from, for example, stacking faults not included in our calculations -- bring the computed frequencies into good agreement with experiment.
 A Fermi level shift of 0.1 eV yields two frequencies of 27~T and 183~T for the ABAB$\mid$ABAB stacking, and 126~T and 214~T for the ABCA$\mid$ABCA stacking.
 Further slight Fermi level shifts push the inner hole pocket below the Fermi energy, in which case no corresponding quantum oscillations can be observed.
 This behavior is consistent with the sample-dependent absence of the $\alpha$ frequency in the quantum oscillations measurements.

 From this theoretical analysis, we conclude that the quantum oscillations response is governed by the stacking sequence, charge distribution, and structural variability.
-Stacking-fault effects further influence the observations but remain beyond our current computational resolution.
+Our analysis shows that only a limited range of physically reasonable parameters, including charge transfer, reproduces the observed oscillation frequencies.
+Stacking-fault effects may further influence the observations but remain beyond our current computational resolution.

+Finally, we remark that previous studies of \rucl /graphene heterostructures~\cite{biswas_electronic_2019,leeb2021anomalous,rossi2023direct,razpopov2024ab} have reported indications of tensile strain in the \rucl layers.
+While this effect does not appear to significantly affect the transport properties, it may influence the magnetic behavior of the system, which remains an important direction for future investigation.